 The rajputana Sheraton at Jaipur and the Jaypee Palace were excellent but The Park in Delhi, wasn't in the same level, the public spaces like corridor were dirty.

 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

 Located 20 km away to the North of Jagdalpur, Bastar is a small village.
-This tribal land, was amongst the largest districts in India.
+This tribal land was amongst the largest districts in India.
 It is a mysterious and attractive land due to its primitive culture.
-According to some scholars, the name Bastar has been originated from the word "Bansthari" (Land of bamboo) as bamboo can be seen all over Bastar in abundance.
+According to some scholars, the name Bastar has been originated from the word "Bansthari" (Land of bamboo) as bamboo can be seen in abundance all over Bastar.
 The people living in the village employ very primitive methods of agriculture.
 Therefore, the agricultural produce is very low and people are forced to depend on the forest for earning their livelihood.